knightjoel/zpark/index.md

 notifications to, just skip the part about adding a new account and jump to the part about adding new media to the user.

+If you want Zpark notifications to be sent to a Spark room, still go ahead and create a Zabbix user per the instructions below.
+Since Zabbix sends alerts to its "users", you'll have to create a user to represent the Spark room.

+If you want Zpark notifications to be sent to multiple users, multiple rooms, or a combination of both, create 1 Zabbix user for *each user/room*.

 Create the Zabbix user by navigating to Administration > Users.
 Choose to "create user" and add them to the appropriate group(s).
 If this account is for notification only and not meant to be a login account to